halvorot/docker-dev-services/README.md

 # DevServices

+:warning: ONLY *broker*, *schema-registry*, and *akhq* is tested and working :warning:
-:warning: NOT TESTED YET :warning:
+:warning: KTB not working :warning:

 > This is derived from the [Confluent cp-all-in-one](https://github.com/confluentinc/cp-all-in-one) repository.